-- Leading the Committee constructively, providing direction and managing meetings effectively - Developing and maintaining a constructive and positive working relationship between the Chair and Director and between subcommittee chairs and senior staff - Upholding the Code of Conduct and promoting good governance; ensuring that any breaches are investigated appropriately - Ensuring that WWHC's business is conducted effectively between meetings and that emergency decisions are taken appropriately when required - Ensuring that the Committee has access to the range of skills, knowledge and experience necessary for the achievement of WWHC's aims and objectives and for the fulfilment of the Committee's responsibilities - Ensuring that the Committee has access to the necessary advice, information and support to fulfil its responsibilities and that, where appropriate, external and/or specialist advice is sought - Providing support to new and experienced Committee members by promoting access to relevant induction, training and development opportunities
+- Leading the Committee constructively, providing direction and managing meetings effectively - Developing and maintaining a constructive and positive working relationship between the Chair and Director and between subcommittee chairs and senior staff - Upholding the Code of Conduct and promoting good governance; ensuring that any breaches are investigated appropriately - Ensuring that WWHC's business is conducted effectively between meetings and that emergency decisions are taken appropriately when required

+- Ensuring that the Committee has access to the range of skills, knowledge and experience necessary for the achievement of WWHC's aims and objectives and for the fulfilment of the Committee's responsibilities - Ensuring that the Committee has access to the necessary advice, information and support to fulfil its responsibilities and that, where appropriate, external and/or specialist advice is sought - Providing support to new and experienced Committee members by promoting access to relevant induction, training and development opportunities

-All Committee members are expected to contribute positively to our governance by being well prepared for meetings, willing to contribute your views and opinions and ensuring that we are seen to operate to the highest standards of governance, integrity and probity.
+All Committee members are expected to contribute positively to our governance by being well prepared for meetings, attending regularly, willing to contribute your views and opinions and ensuring that we are seen to operate to the highest standards of governance, integrity and probity.

 Each year, every Committee member is required to take part in a review of your individual contribution to our governance.
 This is carried out by the Chair and is used to inform the development of annual training and development programmes for the Committee and its members.
 Our Rules and Code of Conduct require Committee members to participate in this process, which is a regulatory requirement.
+We also use this process to help us plan for the future by identifying the skills, knowledge and experience that the Committee has and those areas that we might want to strengthen, for example because experienced Committee members are planning to end their involvement with us: we refer to this as 'succession planning'.